-" Short-term: These are implementation strategies recommended to be completed in the next one to five years.
-Generally these strategies are either higher priority or lower cost.

-- " Long-term: These strategies are likely to take longer than five years to accomplish.
-These are generally higher cost or more complicated, thus requiring more time to implement, find funding, or build the collaboration and partnerships needed. - " Ongoing: These are strategies that do not have a specific timeframe but will be implemented as needed over time.
+- " Short-term: These are implementation strategies recommended to be completed in the next one to five years.
+Generally these strategies are either higher priority or lower cost. - " Long-term: These strategies are likely to take longer than five years to accomplish.
+These are generally higher cost or more complicated, thus requiring more time to implement, find funding, or build the collaboration and partnerships needed.